AdobeDocs/experience-platform.en/help/data-governance/enforcement/auto-enforcement.md

 ![View applied policies button in the activate destination workflow](../images/enforcement/view-applied-policies.png)

-A policy check dialog appears, showing you a preview of how your consent policies affect the addressable audience of the activated segments.
+A policy check dialog appears, showing you a preview of how your consent policies affect the consented audience of the activated segments.

 ![Consent policy check dialog in the Platform UI](../images/enforcement/consent-policy-check.png)

-The dialog shows the addressable audience for one segment at a time.
+The dialog shows the consented audience for one segment at a time.
 To view the policy evaluation for a different segment, use the dropdown menu above the diagram to select one from the list.

 ![Segment switcher in the policy check dialog](../images/enforcement/segment-switcher.png)